finbarrtimbers/finbarrtimbers.github.io/advice.md

     > it's possible to get the upside of working at a startup by working at a big company and investing in startups... you actually only need to invest $25k/yr to get the equity benefit of being a very early employee.
 Not only can you get better risk adjusted returns (by diversifying), you'll also have much more income if you work at a big company and invest $25k/yr than if you work at a startup.

     I found this compelling so I started doing it.
 I didn't need anyone's permission.
 We'll see how it plays out.
+16. Custom orthotics/insoles are excellent, and should be prioritized (particularly in skiing).
+They make a remarkable difference.
+17. You should be stretching every day.
+I have had a distinct improvement in the quality of my daily life through stretching daily (and lifting weights 1-3x per week).
+18. Non-alcoholic beer tastes remarkably good.
+19. If you live somewhere cold, [like I do](https://en.wikipedia.org/wiki/Climate_of_Edmonton), you have to embrace winter or it'll drive you crazy.
+I have made a conscious decision to get really into skiing (which I always enjoyed).
+It causes me to look forward to the cold & snowy weather, and not become horribly depressed once the days become shorter.
+Good gear helps.